zenghanfu/Dino/README.md

 # You can also set the minimum chance of mutation.
 optim = Optimizer(populationSize=10, chanceOfMutation=5)
 # Create your optimizable parameters
-# The labels (or keys if you prefer) can be any string value you want.
+# The labels can be any string value you want.
 They just need to be unique.
 # The "Gene" objects encapsulate the optimizable parameters.
 All the currently available ones are shown below.
 optim.addGene("gene_1", GeneBool())
 optim.addGene("gene_2", GeneInt(0, 100))